Start9Labs/documentation/source/support/FAQ/bitcoin-faq.rst

 Node (Embassy) <— Wallet (Specter, Sparrow, Electrum) <— Hardware signer (Coldcard, Trezor)

-You would use your hardware with your wallet, then instruct that wallet to use Embassy as its node.
+You would use your hardware signee with your wallet, then instruct that wallet to use Embassy as its node.

 - Nodes are for interacting with the Bitcoin network: enforcing consensus rules, validating and relaying blocks/transactions, and broadcasting transactions.